zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 We will run the experiment in two ways, first via terminating the gateway (using [zbchaos](https://github.com/zeebe-io/zeebe-chaos/releases/tag/zbchaos-v1.0.0)) and later via scaling down the gateway deployment to one replica.

-We want to verify whether this makes any difference, since terminating will cause kubernetes to recreate immediately the pod.
+We want to verify whether this makes any difference, since terminating will cause Kubernetes to recreate immediately the pod.

 #### Termination